 Can you cry all the time and still be okay?

 While crying may be a warning signal, it is also good for you.
-Our society tends to paint people who cry often as the hypersensitive ones and makes them feel guilty about it.
+Our society tends to paint people who get upset easily as the hypersensitive ones and makes them feel guilty about it.
 However, crying is communicating one's emotions to the other, it is allowing oneself to feel and to drive away negative emotions.
 It also helps us to let go and express what we are feeling and going through.

 The problem is that even though we are convinced of the benefits of tears, whiners are often seen as manipulators.
 One anthropologist even notes that in communication, when a person cries, the rules are no longer fair and reactions change.
 Empathy instead of anger or, on the contrary, annoyance instead of understanding.